Hobbies

 Kayaking

-I love the outdoors, and taking a boat out on the lake is one of the fun things I do out there.
-Of course, since we live in an apartment, we would have nowhere to keep an ordinary boat… so we found another way.
+I love the outdoors, and when I used to live in Minnesota, taking a boat out on the lake was one of the fun things I did out there.
+Of course, since we lived in an apartment, we would have nowhere to keep an ordinary boat... so we found another way.

 My inflatable kayak folds up to fit in a suitcase.
 I got it from my brother and mom and dad, who had gotten it a long time ago and wanted to find a new home for it.